ElektraInitiative/libelektra/src/plugins/path/README.md

 ## Usage ##

-If the meta key `check/path` is present, it is checked if the value is a valid absolute filesystem path.
+If the metakey `check/path` is present, it is checked if the value is a valid absolute filesystem path.
 If a metavalue is present, an additional check will be done if it is a directory or device file.